lgrcia/prose/docs/source/notes/blocks/PhotutilsAperturePhotometry.rst

 with :math:`S_f` a scintillation factor, :math:`d` the aperture diameter (m), :math:`h` the altitude (m) and :math:`T` the exposure time.

-The positions of individual stars are taken from :code:`Image.stars_coords`, since these are set once, they are usually taken from the stack image.
+The positions of individual stars are taken from :code:`Image.stars_coords` so one of the detection block should be used, placed before this one.

 .. autoclass:: prose.blocks.PhotutilsAperturePhotometry
 	:members: